-3. If refrigerated overnight, how long should the dough sit out of the fridge before you roll out and how will you know if it’s too cold?
+3. If refrigerated overnight, how long should the dough sit out of the fridge before you roll it out?

-4. Roll out your dough on a very well-floured countertop or board, then use a pastry brush to lightly brush off excess flour before you place it in the pie dish.
+Roll out your dough on a very well-floured countertop or board, then use a pastry brush to lightly brush off excess flour before you place it in the pie dish.

-5. Invest in a bench scraper if you don’t have one.
+Invest in a bench scraper if you don’t have one.
 They’re cheap.
 It will help you move your dough around or cut your dough in half, etc.

-6. COURAGE! (repeat this to yourself as you make the dough)
+6. Have COURAGE! (repeat this to yourself as you make the dough)

 To buy the book, click here .